Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Introduction

 The main source of reduced nitrogen for living things comes from nitrogenase, which converts \ce{N2} to \ce{NH3} at the FeMo-cofactor (FeMo-co)~\cite{beinert1997iron,tanifuji2020metal}.
 Because of its role in supporting life, the uncertainty surrounding the catalytic cycle, and its compositional richness with eight transition metal ions, FeMo-co has fascinated scientists for decades.
 After much effort~\cite{kirn1992crystallographic,einsle2002nitrogenase,lee2003interstitial}, the complete atomic structure was resolved in Refs.~\cite{spatzal2011evidence,lancaster2011x}.
 However, its \emph{electronic} structure, central to reactivity, remains under intense debate.

-FeMo-co's complexity, arising from many unpaired electrons, has led to suggestions that it lies beyond the reach of classical computing.
+FeMo-co's complexity, arising from many unpaired electrons, has led to suggestions that it lies beyond the reach of classical computational simulation.
 Consequently, there has been much interest in the potential of quantum algorithms to compute its electronic structure.
-Estimating the cost to compute the ground-state to chemical accuracy ($\sim 1$ kcal/mol) within one or more FeMo-co models~\cite{reiher2017elucidating,li2019electronic-femoco} is a common benchmark of quantum algorithms in quantum chemistry, with numerous resource estimates in the literature~\cite{wan2022randomized,berry2019qubitization,luo2025efficient,low2025fast}.
+Estimating the cost for a quantum computer to obtain the ground-state energy to chemical accuracy ($\sim 1$ kcal/mol) within one or more FeMo-co models~\cite{reiher2017elucidating,li2019electronic-femoco} is a common benchmark of quantum algorithms in quantum chemistry, with numerous resource estimates in the literature~\cite{wan2022randomized,berry2019qubitization,luo2025efficient,low2025fast}.

-Here we address how to perform the same task using classical computation.
+Here we address how to perform the same task using classical computational methods.
 We use a 76 orbital/152 qubit resting state model~\cite{li2019electronic-femoco}, the subject of most quantum resource estimates.
-Based on insight into the multiple configuration nature of the states, we devise classical protocols that yield rigorous or empirical upper bounds to the ground-state energy.
+Based on insight into the multiple configuration nature of the states, we devise classical protocols based on systematic high-order coupled cluster and density matrix renormalization group calculations that yield rigorous or empirical upper bounds to the ground-state energy.
 Extrapolating these we predict the ground-state energy with an estimated uncertainty on the order of chemical accuracy.
 Having performed this long-discussed computational task, we next consider implications beyond the model.
 We distill a simpler computational procedure which we apply to reveal the electronic landscape in realistic representations of the cofactor.
 We thus illustrate a path to a precise computational understanding of FeMo-co electronic structure.